Care proceedings can be brought by Social Services if they are concerned about the health and welfare of your children.

 It is crucial that you contact us immediately in such circumstances.
 Our Care Proceedings Solicitors will take control of the situation and fight tirelessly to ensure the welfare of your children is protected.

 We are a diverse, multi-lingual law firm and from our city centre offices in Coventry, our solicitors use best-in-class technology to provide clients with streamlined, modern, and highly effective family law advice and representation.
-Our solicitors have years of experience in family law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Child Psychologists, and other community groups who can bring additional support to our family law department if required.
+Our solicitors have years of experience in family law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Child Psychologists, and other community groups who can bring additional support to our family law department if required.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.